GovindaJR/Slope-Intercept/README.md

 # Slope-Intercept
 This project is a GUI line graphing application.
 It is built in C++ using the OpenGL Library.
 The program is able to dynamically create a user interface displaying a graph with a line whose properties are based on user input.
-The program also calculates equatations based on the property of the line and displays it to the user.
+The program also calculates equations based on the property of the line and displays it to the user.
 This project was my final project for my Programming Methodologies course (COP 2001).

 # Features